Title: Termination of Employment

 - end of the inactive status period.

 To separate in good standing, an employee must give a minimum of two (2) weeks’ notice of resignation to their supervisors.
 The employee’s notice of resignation must be confirmed in writing, either by the employee or the supervisor.
 Staff members who give insufficient notice are not eligible for re-employment.
 Additionally, employees who call off sick more than one (1) time after they have given notice and during their two (2) weeks’ notice period are not eligible for re-employment, unless the employee’s notice period is extended by the number of sick days taken.
 Employees must work a minimum of nine (9) days after giving notice in order to be eligible for rehire.
+Vacation, sick time, or holidays cannot extend the last day of employment; an employee must actually work their last day, or the last day of employment will revert to the last day worked.

 The employee must pay any outstanding expenses and fines (including key fines) at Access Services.
 All accrued sick time will be forfeited upon termination.
 The final paycheck will be issued no later than the next normal pay period.
 In the event of a death, the final paycheck will be paid to the estate of the employee.